PyWavelets/pywt/doc/regression/wp2d.rst

 Accessing Node2D's attributes:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-WaveletPacket2D is a tree data structure, which evaluates to a set
+:class:`WaveletPacket2D` is a tree data structure, which evaluates to a set
-of Node2D objects.
-WaveletPacket2D is just a special subclass of Node2D
+of :class:`Node2D` objects. :class:`WaveletPacket2D` is just a special subclass
-class (which in turn inherits from a BaseNode, just like with Node
+of the :class:`Node2D` class (which in turn inherits from a :class:`BaseNode`,
-and WaveletPacket for the 1D case.)
+just like with :class:`Node` and :class:`WaveletPacket` for the 1D case.).

     >>> print wp['av'].data
     [[-4. -4.]